subhnet/chat-app/chat-server/Readme2.md

 ##### *Start Zookeeper*

-**Zookeeper** is basically to manage the kafka cluster.
-It comes bundled with the downloaded kafka directory.So, we need not download it separately.
+**Zookeeper** is basically to manage the Kafka cluster.
+It comes bundled with the downloaded Kafka directory.
+So, we need not download it separately.

 To start the zookeeper, go to the *bin* directory and enter the below command.
 ```